geoffwhittington/meshtastic-matrix-relay/README.md

 ### Plugin System

+Plugins make it easy to extend functionality without modifying the core program.
 MMRelay features a powerful plugin system with standardized locations:

 - **Core Plugins**: Pre-installed with the package
 - **Custom Plugins**: Your own plugins in `~/.mmrelay/plugins/custom/`
 - **Community Plugins**: Third-party plugins in `~/.mmrelay/plugins/community/`

-Plugins make it easy to extend functionality without modifying the core code.

 ---